Osa3a-Fallatah/CAP-26-SAB/README.md

 - Firebase for Backend development platform .

 ##### Note
-If there is a problem, reinstall Firebase SDKs https://github.com/firebase/firebase-ios-sdk .
+>If there is a problem, reinstall Firebase SDKs https://github.com/firebase/firebase-ios-sdk .
-FirebaseAuth .
+-FirebaseAuth .
-FirebaseFirestore .
+-FirebaseFirestore .
-FirebaseFirestoreSwift .
+-FirebaseFirestoreSwift .
-FirebaseDatabase .
+-FirebaseDatabase .
-FirebaseStorage .
+-FirebaseStorage .

 ```
 THE END: